GoncharukBro/react-mask-field/README.md

 ## Usage with TypeScript

-If you are using Material UI with TypeScript and want to get the value from the second optional parameter of the `onChange` event, you need to pass an event handler of type `any`.
+If you use Material UI with TypeScript and want to get the value from the second optional parameter of the `onChange` event, you need to pass an event handler of type `any`.

 Like this: